connexcs/docs/docs/developers/pages.md

 | **onChange**   | Triggers when the checked state has been changed. |

 !!! info "Dynamic Data Sources"
           1. Data sources can be **External**, with URLs specified and data exchange methods such as GET, POST, PUT, and DELETE. <br> You can also use **Script Forge** as a data source.
 Another way of choosing a data source can be through a **Database**.

-2. You can get the value of a checkbox by using the getData method, and you can set the visibility based on the hide method.
+!!! tip "You can get the value of a checkbox by using the getData method, and you can set the visibility based on the hide method."

 ### Select